muhcen/setup-influxdb/README.md

 .

+# basic concept (important)

-> - all data in InfluxDB have timestamp column and the collection of field-key and field-value pairs and tag keys and tag values(Tags are optional).
+- all data in InfluxDB have timestamp column and the collection of field-key and field-value pairs and tag keys and tag values(Tags are optional).
-> - note: it’s generally a good idea to make use of tags because, unlike fields, tags are indexed.
+- note: it’s generally a good idea to make use of tags because, unlike fields, tags are indexed.
-> - The measurement acts as a container for tags, fields, and the time column. a measurement is conceptually similar to a table
+- The measurement acts as a container for tags, fields, and the time column. a measurement is conceptually similar to a table.
-> - A retention policy describes how long InfluxDB keeps data (DURATION) and how many copies of this data is stored in the cluster (REPLICATION).
+- A retention policy describes how long InfluxDB keeps data (DURATION) and how many copies of this data is stored in the cluster (REPLICATION).
-> - a series is a collection of points that share a measurement, tag set, and field key
+- a series is a collection of points that share a measurement, tag set, and field key.

+- ### Timing is everything

+- **In InfluxDB, a timestamp identifies a single point in any given data series.
+This is like an SQL database table where the primary key is pre-set by the system and is always time.**

 # tag or field